 To begin with, lets sort of the sub-questions, since this has multiple components.
 We are going to work through all of them over the course of this article.
 There is a lot of math here, some of which I may have gotten wrong, so please point out any issues if you can find them.
 I will be trying to make any simplifying assumptions very obvious, since I need to make a lot to get through everything.
 Almost half the article is going to fit into these assumptions sections, since I actually explain where I am pulling numbers from, or why I have chosen a given formula.
 Once I have the actual formula, the rest of the question becomes easy, as it is just plugging in numbers to an equation, then dropping them in a table.
 Anyway, here are the questions:

 - How do the fundamental units of the economy compare?

 - What is the cost of a single top-tier deck with respect to in-game currency vs. USD?

 - What is the price of “the metagame” with respect to in-game currency vs. USD?

 - How many constructed games do you need to play to get the above?

-- How do Daily Quests factor into this?
+- How do Daily Quests factor in?
 Do they greatly assist card acquisition?

-- How does the Limited format factor into this?
+- How does the Limited format factor in?
 Does it assist with card acquisition?